sboh1214/nonsense-generator/README.md

 Open the browser and navigate to <b>localhost:8080/nonsense</b>

 ### Contribute
-Feel free to add or remove new funny words (com.jasofalcon.nonsensegenerator.data.<b>WordsStore</b>)
+Feel free to add or remove new funny words and submit PR (com.jasofalcon.nonsensegenerator.data.<b>WordsStore</b>)